kimsQ/rc/docs/getting-started/browsers-devices.md

 ## Supported browsers

-Ratchet plus supports the **latest, stable releases** of all major browsers and platforms.
+kimsQ RC supports the **latest, stable releases** of all major browsers and platforms.
 On Windows, **we support Internet Explorer 9-11 / Microsoft Edge**.

 Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
-However, Ratchet plus should (in most cases) display and function correctly in these browsers as well.
+However, kimsQ RC should (in most cases) display and function correctly in these browsers as well.
 More specific support information is provided below.

 ### Mobile devices

-Generally speaking, Ratchet plus supports the latest versions of each major platform's default browsers.
+Generally speaking, kimsQ RC supports the latest versions of each major platform's default browsers.
 Note that proxy browsers (such as Opera Mini, Opera Mobile's Turbo mode, UC Browser Mini, Amazon Silk) are not supported.

 <div class="table-responsive">
   <table class="table table-bordered table-striped">